peterdunson/renderscholar/README.md

 # 📚 renderscholar

-**renderscholar** lets you search Google Scholar from the terminal, scrape papers, and render them into a static HTML page.
+**renderscholar** lets you search Google Scholar from the terminal, scrape real papers, and render them into a static HTML page.
+No more hallucinated citations from LLMs — everything comes straight from Scholar.

 The HTML includes two views:

 - 👤 **Human View** — nicely formatted papers (title, authors, year, citations, link, snippet).